fanglidayan/machine_learning_projects/README.md

+# All homeworks are done by Fanglida Yan

 # Machine Learning Engineering Course Mini-Projects

 Welcome to the repository of the current mini-projects for the Machine Learning Engineering course.
 As you work through the curriculum, you will need to complete each mini-project and review and discuss them with your Mentor.